mafifafm/pxt-microbit/docs/test/courses/csintro/binary/activity.md

 let decimal = 0
 ```

-By setting the binary variable to an initial value of " " you tell the micro:bit that it is a string variable: a literal string of characters.
+By setting the binary variable to an initial value of " " you tell the Ragga that it is a string variable: a literal string of characters.
 This is important because you will be adding to this string character by character.

 ## Ready, set, calculate!